briandrum/codes.forchagrin.com/_chapters/chapter-353-parking-meters.md

 ## 353.99   Penalty

-(Editor’s note: See Section 303.99 for General Code Penalty if no specific penalty is provided.)
+(Editor's note: See Section 303.99 for General Code Penalty if no specific penalty is provided.)